w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 propensity to bundle many upgrades into one large-scale event.

-The usage of [WebAssembly](./learn-wasm.md) in the Polkadot SDK (the framework powering Polkadot, Kusama, and its respective parachains/rollups), gives any relay chains, parachains, and any other chains built with the Polkadot SDK the ability to upgrade their runtime (a chain's "business logic") without hard forking.
+The usage of [WebAssembly](./learn-wasm.md) in the Polkadot SDK (the framework powering Polkadot, Kusama and their respective parachains), give the relay chain, its parachains, as well as any other standalone solo chains built with the Polkadot SDK the ability to upgrade their runtime (the chain's "business logic") without a hard fork of the respective network.

 Rather than encoding the runtime in the nodes,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} nodes contain a WebAssembly